findinpath/blog/content/posts/2020-10-05--unleash-feature-toggles-service/index.md

 In this way, a feature could be safely rolled out only for a subset (e.g. : specific emails, specific IPs, only Desktop/Mobile) of the users of the website that makes use of feature toggles.

+[Unleash](http://unleash-hosted.com) also comes in an enterprise edition with additional features and a hosted option (SaaS).
+Check out <a href="https://unleash-hosted.com" target="_blank">https://unleash-hosted.com</a>.

 Common activation strategies offered by Unleash: